 - What if I believe the fee is inaccurately assessed to my property and wish to appeal?

 - Who does not have to pay the fee?

-- How do I get a blue or orange recycling bin if I have been billed for curbside recycling but don't currently have a bin?
+- How do I get a recycling container if I have been billed for curbside recycling but don't currently have a cart or bins?

 - What if I live in an apartment complex or mobile home park (MHP) that does not now have recycling and want to get that started?

 - By what authority does Orange County charge the 3-R Fee?

 1. Introduction: The Cost of Recycling in Orange County